apache/pekko/docs/src/main/paradox/typed/cluster-sharding.md

 result in additional load on the system.
 For example, causing many Event Sourced entites to be started at the same time.

-A new rebalance algorithm was included in Akka 2.6.10.
+A new rebalance algorithm is included in Pekko.
 It can reach optimal balance in a few rebalance rounds (typically 1 or 2 rounds).
 For backwards compatibility the new algorithm is not enabled by default.
-The new algorithm is recommended and will become the default in future versions of Akka.
+The new algorithm is recommended and will become the default in future versions of Pekko.
 You enable the new algorithm by setting `rebalance-absolute-limit` > 0, for example:

 ```